 The pump is designed for unattended operation under the normal operating conditions specified in Section 2.
-However, we recommend that you check the pump at a regular interval of not more than 14 days; check the pump more frequently if you pump high volumes of gas or if you operate the pump with the gas-ballast control open.
+However, Edwards recommends checking the pump at a regular interval of not more than 14 days; check the pump more frequently if pumping high volumes of gas or if operating the pump with the gas-ballast control open.

 The motor is protected by an overload device which isolates the pump from the electrical supply when critical temperature or current levels are exceeded.
 The overload device resets automatically when the motor has cooled.
-When you check the pump, make sure that the pump is not going through a repetitive cycle of thermal overload failures and automatic resets.
+When checking the pump, make sure that the pump is not going through a repetitive cycle of thermal overload failures and automatic resets.
 If necessary reduce the thermal load from the pumped gases, to prevent overheating of the pump.

-4.8 Shut-down
+4.8 Shut down